Table of Contents

 Dubai offers different types of licenses based on the nature and location of your business:

-On average, the total cost can range between AED 15,000 to AED 40,000, depending on the specific requirements.
+On average, the total estimated cost can range between AED 15,000 to AED 40,000, depending on the specific requirements and the availability of flexi-desk or warehouse packages.

 The documentation process is streamlined but requires accuracy.
 Commonly required documents include: